IT systems at MacKillop Catholic College are overseen by Mr Aaron Lang – firstname.lastname@example.org.

 At school internet access is protected by NTSchools restrictions and at home it is the responsibility of the parent/guardian.

-Please contact Mr Aaron Lang on firstname.lastname@example.org for clarification regarding our laptop programme.
+Please contact the IT Department for clarification regarding our laptop programme at MK.ICT@nt.catholic.edu.au.